 - Paper Structure

 Nervous systems in insects are increasingly being used as model systems to study fundamental questions in neurobiology, including neurological disorders.

 Topics covered include:

-- Neural mechanisms of learning and memory
+- Neural mechanisms of perception, learning and movement

 - Textbooks are not required for this paper.